Scalable Protected Infrastructure (SPI)

 Running Batch Jobs

-The Citadel framework allows use of the Summit/Frontier compute resources but adds additional layers of security to ensure data protection.
+The Citadel framework allows use of the Frontier compute resources but adds additional layers of security to ensure data protection.
 To ensure proper configuration and protection access to the compute resources, the following batch queue(s) must be used from the Citadel login nodes:

 Note